pressreader/pr-ios-sdk/docs/API.md

 # Download

-After the instance of PressReader SDK is authorized the and its state turned `.catelogLoaded` issues downloading becomes possible.
+After the instance of PressReader SDK is authorized the and its state turned `.catalogLoaded` issues downloading becomes possible.
 The downloading process is manageable via catalog item's download property that conforms to Download interface described below.

 ```swift
 Download {